Valxer/MunchkinCharSheet/README.md

 2. Open the repository with VSCode
 3. Open a terminal in VSCode :
 	* Type ``cd Munchkin && npm install`` to install all the dependencies
 	* Type ``quasar dev`` to launch the app.
 The windiw should self-open.
-Otherwise the console should give you the rul under the section "App URL" (by default http://localhost:8080/)
+Otherwise the console should give you the URL under the section "App URL" (by default http://localhost:8080/)
 4. Enjoy your games and don't forget to cheat A LOT !